Loading

 Why trees?

-The plantation in the buffer zone of the sanctuary the 20th January 2018 issue of the Hindu says that the rural community residing at the periphery of the forests believe in protecting the animals in spite of negative interactions.
+The 20th January 2018 issue of the Hindu says that the rural community residing at the periphery of the forests believes in protecting the animals in spite of negative interactions.
 The 20th April 2018 issue of the Hindustan Times, reported about a woman being mauled by a leopard and the chief reason was cited to be a crisis of drinking water.
-The 20th September 2018 issue of the Deccan Chronicle, reports about the severe water crisis in Rajasthan and the World Agroforestry Centre mention the role of trees in conserving groundwater by preventing evaporation from the ground surface even though trees are said to consume lots of water.
+The 20th September 2018 issue of the Deccan Chronicle reports on the severe water crisis in Rajasthan and the World Agroforestry Centre mentions the role of trees in conserving groundwater by preventing evaporation from the ground surface even though trees are said to consume lots of water.

 Flora

-The tree species present here are planted here include Amla (Phyllanthus emblica ), Bamboo (Dendrocalamus strictus), Kher (Acacia catechu), Sagon (Tectona grandis), Karanj (Millettia pinnata), Churail (Holoptelea integrifolia), Sirus (Albizia lebbeck), Seetafal (Annona squamosa), Belpatra (Aegle Marmelos), Baheda (Terminalia bellirica ), Shisham (Dalbergia sissoo).
+The tree species present here are planted here include Amla (Phyllanthus emblica ), Bamboo (Dendrocalamus strictus), Kher (Acacia catechu), Sagon (Tectona grandis), Karanj (Millettia pinnata), Churail (Holoptelea integrifolia), Sirus (Albizia lebbeck), Seetafal (Annona squamosa), Bel (Aegle marmelos), Baheda (Terminalia bellirica ), Shisham (Dalbergia sissoo).

 Fauna

 The sanctuary is known for its exceptional biodiversity of flora & fauna in Rajasthan and its unique ecosystem.
-Nearly, 50 species of mammals, 275species of Birds, 40species of reptiles, 9species of amphibians, 30 species of fishes and more than 800 species of plants have been recorded in the Sanctuary.
-This Sanctuary can be considered as "hot spot" of Rajasthan for floral and faunal diversity and is known for Flying Squirrel and Panthers.
+Nearly, 50 species of mammals, 275 species of Birds, 40species of reptiles, 9 species of amphibians, 30 species of fishes and more than 800 species of plants have been recorded in the Sanctuary.
+This Sanctuary can be considered a "hot spot" of Rajasthan for floral and faunal diversity and is known for Flying squirrels and Panthers.

 Indian Leopard

-The Indian leopard (Panthera pardus fusca) widely distributed on the Indian subcontinent.
-The species of Panthera pardus is listed as vulnerable on the IUCN Red list because populations have declined following habitat loss, fragmentation, poaching, and illegal trade.
+The Indian leopard (Panthera pardus fusca) is widely distributed on the Indian subcontinent.
+The species of Panthera pardus is listed as vulnerable on the IUCN Red List because populations have declined following habitat loss, fragmentation, poaching, and illegal trade.

 Tree Species

-Amla (Phyllanthus Emblica ), Bamboo (Dendrocalamus Strictus ), Kher (Acacia Catechu), Sagon (Tectona Grandis), Karanj (Millettia Pinnata ), Churail (Holoptelea Integrifolia ), Sirus (Albizia Lebbeck), Seetafal (Annona Squamosa), Belpatra (Aegle Marmelos), Baheda (Terminalia Bellirica ), Shisham (Dalbergia Sissoo).
+Amla (Phyllanthus emblica ), Bamboo (Dendrocalamus strictus ), Kher (Acacia catechu), Sagon (Tectona grandis), Karanj (Millettia pinnata ), Churail (Holoptelea integrifolia ), Sirus (Albizia lebbeck), Seetafal (Annona squamosa), Bel (Aegle marmelos), Baheda (Terminalia bellirica ), Shisham (Dalbergia sissoo).

 Social Impact